 MSc in African StudiesApply Now

-The application deadline for the University of Edinburgh African Studies MSc programme is 14th July 2017.
+The application deadline for MSc African Studies is July 2019.

 Welcome to the University of Edinburgh MSc in African Studies!
 We are proud to offer one of the top African Studies programmes in the UK, where students from diverse backgrounds develop specialist expertise on the culture, politics, and history of Africa, the world's fastest growing continent.